apify/actor-scraper/web-scraper/README.md

     // USEFUL DATA
-    input, // Unaltered original input as parsed from the UI env, // Contains information about the run such as actorId or runId customData, // Value of the 'Custom data' Crawler option. request, // Apify.Request object.
+    input, // Unaltered original input as parsed from the UI env, // Contains information about the run such as actorId or runId customData, // Value of the 'Custom data' scraper option.

+    // EXPOSED OBJECTS
+    request, // Apify.Request object.
-    response, // Response object holding the status code and headers.
+    response, // Response object holding the status code and headers. globalStore, // Represents an in memory store that can be used to share data across pageFunction invocations. log, // Reference to Apify.utils.log
+    underscoreJs, // A reference to the Underscore _ object (if Inject Underscore was used).

     // EXPOSED FUNCTIONS
     setValue, // Reference to the Apify.setValue() function.